 There are another important structure and protein complex called the inner mitochondrial particle which is responsible for the synthesis of ATP.
 The inner membrane has a lot of protein carriers for the transport of different molecules but the inner membrane is relatively less permeable than the outer mitochondrial membrane.

-From where the steps of proper Electron Transport Chain (ETC) starts?
+From where do the steps of proper Electron Transport Chain (ETC) start?

 There are four protein complexes in Electron Transport Chain or system (ETC) namely Complex-I, Complex-II, Complex-III, and Complex-IV respectively.
 These protein complexes are fixed on their place in the inner membrane of mitochondria.